Colin Bailey (engineer): Recognition

 Bailey was elected a Fellow of the Royal Academy of Engineering in 2012.

 Bailey was award the Philip Thomas Medal from the University of Edinburgh in 2014 for ‘sustained contributions to fire safety science’.

 In 2018, Bailey was awarded an Honorary Professorship by Northwestern Polytechnical University (NPU) in China.

 Bailey was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to engineering.

-In 2024, Colin Bailey received an Outstanding Contribution award for his work in the field of social mobility from the UK Social Mobility Awards, an initiative created by the charity Making the Leap, which recognizes and celebrates the achievements of organizations and individuals across the UK in advancing social mobility.
+In 2024, Colin Bailey received an Outstanding Contribution award for his work in the field of social mobility from the UK Social Mobility Awards, an initiative created by the charity Making the Leap, which recognizes and celebrates the achievements of organizations and individuals across the UK in advancing social mobility..
+Professor Bailey’s work and contributions to social mobility were further recognised by Making the Leap by his inclusion in their 2026 Social Mobility ‘Movers and Shakers’ List, appearing alongside just 13 other people including Adele, Amol Rajan, Alesha Dixon and Gary Neville.